mskim99/ME-PLDM/README.md

 PyTorch implementation of **"Memory-Efficient Partial Latent Diffusion Model for Cross-Modality 3D Medical Image Translation"**

-(The ME-PLDM paper is in the process of being reviewed for CVPR 2025)
+(The ME-PLDM paper is in review process for CVPR 2025)

 ## Overview